Historic Black town lies one hurricane away from disaster

 Swollen by rain, pushed by winds, the Tar surged over, around and even under the dike, washing homes from their foundations and the dead from their graves.

-“When Floyd came, it seemed like the end of the world,” says Navy veteran Alex Noble, 84.
-“It seemed like you just were turned outdoors.
-You know, everything was wide open.”
+"When Floyd came, it seemed like the end of the world," said Navy veteran Alex Noble, 84.
+"It seemed like you just were turned outdoors.
+You know, everything was wide open."

 In the spring of 2016, after years of study, the Corps announced plans to try and prevent another disaster.
 The levee would be extended, roads would be raised, and gates would be installed in culverts to prevent water passing through the dike.